Linear and Rotational Hitting | Hitting Theories vs Science

 Note: Many of the terms Batspeed.com use to describe batting mechanics came from terminology used in the Labs discussions.
 Also, tests ran at the labs greatly influenced our product selection and hitting instructions.

 Below is an excerpt from Adair's book, discussed above, that covers the linear theory for bat speed generation:

 As the swing begins, the batter strides forward transferring his weight from his back leg to a stiff front leg.
 As the hands accelerate, the force from the reaction of the bat, transmitted through the hands and arms, slows down the body's forward motion and rotation.
 As the body slows, the hands that had been accelerated to approximately 15 MPH, also slows to a near stop.
 The body's kinetic energy is then transferred to the bat as forces uncocks the wrist.
 During this time (as the hands slows and wrist uncock) the kinetic energy that was stored in the body is transferred to bat.
 This kinetic energy transfer accelerates the bat head from about 40 to 70+ MPH.

-While good hitters do rapidly accelerate their hands, misinformation on how the hands are accelerated has detoured the development of good hitters.
 Linear hitting is based on the erroneous belief that - if the batter quickly extends or throws the hands at the ball - the bat head will snap around like the crack of a whip.
 Unfortunately, this fallacy has wasted countless batting hours spent on the tee and in batting cages.